WCSH 6: Protecting the referendum results

-Senator Justin Chenette is serving his first term as the youngest Senator in the Maine Senate where he represents Saco, Old Orchard Beach, Hollis, Limington, and part of Buxton.
-He is the ranking member of the Taxation Committee.
+Senator Justin Chenette is serving as the youngest Senator in the Maine Senate where he represents Saco, Old Orchard Beach, Hollis, Limington, and part of Buxton.
+He is the ranking member of the Taxation Committee and is a member of the Senate Committee on Conduct & Ethics.
 Prior to his tenure in the Senate, Justin served two terms in the Maine House of Representatives representing the City of Saco.

 In the House, Justin was a member of the Criminal Justice & Public Safety Committee, served on the State & Local Government Committee, and was co-chair of the Legislature's bipartisan youth caucus.
 In 2012, Chenette made history by becoming the nation’s youngest openly gay legislator and Maine's youngest lawmaker at age 21.
 The Advocate magazine named him “an architect of the next decade” and listed him among the 40 Under 40 most accomplished leaders throughout the country in 2013.